 The Clery Act requires the university to disclose statistics concerning the occurrence of certain crimes that both occur within the university's Clery geography and that are reported to designated Campus Security Authorities.
-The term "Campus Security Authorities" is a Clery Act specific term that encompasses certain groups of individuals responsible for alerting the university to certain criminal incidents reported to them.
+The term "Campus Security Authorities" is a Clery Act specific term that encompasses certain individuals or offices responsible to alert the university to certain criminal incidents reported to them.

-Under the law, Campus Security Authorities include any member of the Department of Public Safety; any individual who has responsibility for campus security, but who is not a member of the Department of Public Safety; any individual identified by the university as someone to whom a crime should be reported; and any university official who has significant responsibility for student and campus activities.
+Under the law, Campus Security Authorities include any member of DPS; any individual who has responsibility for campus security, but who is not a member of DPS; any individual identified by the university as someone to whom a crime should be reported; and any university official who has significant responsibility for student and campus activities.
 Individuals with these job functions or who have been designated as Campus Security Authorities receive annual training on mandatory reporting obligations.
 Any Campus Security Authority who receives a report of a crime will assist the victim in notifying law enforcement authorities if the victim so chooses.